flatironinstitute/finufft/docs/trouble.rst

 - To diagnose problems with the spread/interpolation stage, similarly setting ``opts.spread_debug`` to 1 or 2 will print even more output.
 Here the setting 2 generates a large amount of output even for a single transform.

+- For the GPU code, did you run out of GPU memory?
+Keep track of this with ``nvidia-smi``.

 Other known issues with library or interfaces